sagemath/trac_to_gh/Issue 864.md

 ```

-Clearly that third function call needs to be fixed, and it will be within a few days.
+Clearly that third function call needs to be fixed; this is done by the attached patch.

+Apply: [attachment:trac_864-pari_int_long_conversion.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/864